surifirstpin/biplus_documentation/docs/README.md

  ### Customize data

-Bi+ will provide the ability to control the data obtained
+Bi+ will provide the ability to control the data obtained from ser
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEyNjIwNDA2MV19
+eyJoaXN0b3J5IjpbLTE2NTcwNjgzMDFdfQ==
 -->